From property to liability insurance, we'll walk you through the different types of coverage your business needs.

 Business Income Insurance

-Business Income Insurance (also known as business interruption insurance) is coverage you can add to your property insurance coverage.
-If a covered cause of loss forces your business to stop operating, business income insurance will compensate your business for the lost profits it would have earned had the disaster not occured.
+Business Income Insurance (also known as Business Interruption Insurance) is coverage you can add to your property insurance coverage.
+If a covered cause of loss forces your business to stop operating, business income insurance will compensate your business for the lost profits it would have earned had the disaster not occurred.

 This type of coverage allows your business to continue paying its fixed expenses like rents and salaries while your business operations recover from the disaster.
 This way, you can retain your employees and pay for your financial obligations while reopening your business.